 Boot results when the proceeds of the 1031 exchange aren’t 100% invested in a replacement property.
 Suppose, for example, you have sold a property for $200,000.
 But for whatever reason, you only end up investing only $180,000.
 Now, the difference ($20,000) is what would be referred to as boot.

 The goal of a 1031 exchange is to defer having to pay capital gains taxes.
-However, when the cost of the replacement property is less than the cost of the relinquished property, then the opposite of a 1031 exchange occurs.
+However, when the cost of the replacement property is less than the cost of the relinquished property, then the opposite of a 1031 exchange occurs and you still have to pay capital gains tax.
 As such, the $20,000 is subject to capital gains tax.

 So, how does boot occur?
 The following are some other common instances that can bring about "boot".

 - Exchanging a property that isn’t like “like-kind.”
-For instance, exchanging property intended for personal use for a rental property or business.
+For instance, exchanging personal property for a rental property or business.